MinghanLi/UniVS/INSTALL.md

 # Installation

 ## Requirements
-- Linux or macOS with Python ≥ 3.7
+- Linux or macOS with Python ≥ 3.10
-- PyTorch == 1.10.3 and [torchvision](https://github.com/pytorch/vision/) that matches the PyTorch installation.
+- Torch == 2.1.1 and [torchvision](https://github.com/pytorch/vision/) that matches the PyTorch installation (0.16.1+cu121).
   Install them together at [pytorch.org](https://pytorch.org) to make sure of this.
 Note, please check PyTorch version matches that is required by Detectron2.
 - Detectron2: follow [Detectron2 installation instructions](https://detectron2.readthedocs.io/tutorials/install.html).